About the Collection

 available at little cost (which in the

-long term would have a detrimental
+long term would have had a

-effect on the collection), and with no
+detrimental effect on the collection),

-ongoing maintenance.
+and with no ongoing maintenance.

-The records will finally be kept in a
+The records are now kept in archival

-archival storge boxes and containers in
+storge boxes and containers in the

 The gift of conservation materials

-included high-quality acid-free storage
+included acid-free storage boxes,

-boxes, polyweld storage sleeves in
+polyweld storage sleeves in different

-different sizes for photographs and
+sizes for photographs and fragile

-fragile documents, thirteen sizes of
+documents, thirteen sizes of acid-free

-acid-free paper envelopes, files made
+paper envelopes, files made of acid-

-of acid-free cardboard, archival tape,
+free cardboard, archival tape, brass

-brassed paper clips and many other
+paper clips and many other stationery

-stationery items as used in record
+items as used in record offices.
+These

-offices.
-These enabled us to set up
+enabled us to set up high conservation

-high conservation standards for years
+standards for years to come.

 Alfred Hope Patten